WELCOME

 to the (mostly) professional website of Jonathan Ezra Goldman, literature/cultural history professor by day, sometime musician by night.
 I created this site as a one-stop portal for the various projects I've had going on over the past few years, some completed, some in progress.

-My new book, Hidden Histories of Jazz Age New York from the Suppressed to the Strange (SUNY Press, 2026) is now available for pre-order!
-(Click here.)
+My new book, Hidden Histories of Jazz Age New York from the Suppressed to the Strange (SUNY Press, 2026) is out!
+Email me for a discount code.

 This book is a culmination of years of research about 1920s NYC, some of which you can find on my website New York 1920s: One Hundred Years Ago Today, When We Became Modern.